All Episodes

 Shared his sex slave with injured jihadis.

-Anyway, mentioned earlier that the Clinton library and massage parlor in Little Rock is set to make public nearly 500 pages of records pertaining to Donald Trump.
+Anyway, I mentioned earlier that the Clinton Library and Massage Parlor in Little Rock is set to make public nearly 500 pages of records pertaining to Donald Trump, according to an official notice from the National Archives.

-This is a story in the Politico and the headline, Clinton Library set to release Donald Trump records.
+And the headline, Clinton Library is set to release Donald Trump records.

-Somebody wants to get as much documentation as they can from the Clinton Library and Massage Parlor detailing whatever happened, whatever whatever dealings they were between Donald Trump and the Clinton White House.
+Somebody wants to get as much documentation as they can from the Clinton Library and Massage Parlor detailing whatever happened, whatever dealings they were between Donald Trump and the Clinton White House.

 Whoever is not identified.